Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

+where ``$\propto$" stands for ``proportional to".
+When $\fSigma_0=\fI$, test \eqref{test:identity} is referred to as the identity test and \eqref{test:sphericity} as the sphericity test.
+If $\fSigma_0$ is invertible, then testing \eqref{test:identity} or \eqref{test:sphericity} can be reduced to the identity or sphericity test, by multiplying the observations with $\fSigma_0^{-1/2}$.

-Testing covariance matrices is of fundamental importance in multivariate analysis.
-There has been a long history of study on testing (i) the covariance matrix $\boldsymbol{\Sigma}$ is equal to a given matrix, or (ii) the covariance matrix~$\boldsymbol{\Sigma}$ is proportional to a given matrix.
-To be specific, for a given covariance matrix $\boldsymbol{\Sigma}_0$, one aims to {test} either { } In the classical setting where the dimension $p$ is fixed and the sample size $n$ goes to infinity, the sample covariance matrix is a consistent estimator, and further inference can be made based on the associated {\it central limit theory} (CLT).
+In the classical setting where the dimension $p$ is fixed and the sample size $n$ goes to infinity, the sample covariance matrix is a consistent estimator, and further inference can be made based on the associated {\it central limit theory} (CLT).
 Examples include the likelihood ratio tests (see, e.g., \cite{Muirhead82}, Sections~8.3 and 8.4), and the locally most powerful invariant tests (\cite{John1971}, \cite{Nagao73}).